nathanael540/admanager_web/README.md

 ## Additional information

 This package was made in order to show Google Adsense ads on Flutter Web in a simple way.
 Its still in its infancy, and any help to make it better and more efficient will be appreciated.

+## Made with ♥ from Brazil 🇧🇷

+It was made in Brazil by Nathanael Ferreira.
+A young man who is always open to cool job opportunities. contato@solion-web.com